-The association identifies principles of economy and efficiency in state, provincial, and local government, and develops and encourages the use of standards and procedures for governmental financial management.
+The association identifies principles of economy and efficiency in state, provincial, and local government and develops and promotes standards and procedures for governmental financial management.

 Goal

 A clearly described target or accomplishment that can be achieved within a given time frame.